snakypy/zshpower/README.md

 * **color** - Changes the color of the package. `Default:` red

-* **show** - A list of programming languages that support packaging.
+* **display** - A list of programming languages that support packaging.
 If you don't want the version of a package for a specific programming language to appear, just remove it from this list. `Default:` ["python", "node", "rust", "scala", "crystal", "helm"]

 * **prefix.color** - Changes the color of the prefix.   `Default:` *negative*